|This article or section needs an Image or Picture.

 Role playing games

 Several of the miniatures games (e.g. Inquisitor) involve a role playing element, however Games Workshop has in the past published role playing games set within the Warhammer universe.
 Warhammer Fantasy Roleplay returned to print with a new edition on March 29 2005.
-It is being published by Black Industries, a Games Workshop subsidiary.
+Warhammer Fantasy Roleplay (2nd Edition) was published by Black Industries, a Games Workshop subsidiary.

 Out of print